Campaign crisis: Dems who have called for Biden to drop out or raised concerns about his health

-President Biden's catastrophic performance at last week's debate has sparked panic among the Democratic Party’s hierarchy, with key players said to be mulling how to get him to abandon his re-election bid.
+President Biden's catastrophic performance at the presidential debate has sparked panic among the Democratic Party’s hierarchy, with key players said to be mulling how to get him to abandon his re-election bid.

 The situation has plunged the party into crisis and threatens to drive a wedge between Biden loyalists and elected officials in swing districts ahead of next month's Democratic National Convention in Chicago.

-Biden's top campaign aides have been working damage control with major donors over the past week, while the White HousE — and Biden himself — remain adamant he is the right man to lead the party against former President Trump, the presumptive GOP nominee.
+Biden's top campaign aides have been working damage control with major donors, while the White House – and Biden himself – remain adamant he is the right man to lead the party against former President Donald Trump, the presumptive GOP nominee.

 BIDEN RESISTS MOUNTING PRESSURE TO STEP ASIDE